patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 **Terraform**

-We can achieve creating the bucket and the warehouse by **"Terraform"**, which is a better way to create and manage cloud resources. you can see the code in `terraform` folder, consists of [main.tf](terraform/main.tf) and [variables.tf](terraform/variables.tf).
+We can achieve creating the bucket and the warehouse by **"Terraform"**, which is a better way to create and manage cloud resources reducing error when reproduce the process and proper for production stage. you can see the code in `terraform` folder, consists of [main.tf](terraform/main.tf) and [variables.tf](terraform/variables.tf).
 Terraform make it easier to create and delete or managing the resources in this demonstration with a few bash commands.

 The [`main.tf`](./terraform/main.tf) file, using some variables from [`variables.tf`](./terraform/variables.tf) file, will produce the following resources:
 - 1 data lake bucket